AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services/CAEXReference/ReferenceAttributeName.md

 CAEXReference.ReferenceAttributeName Property
 =============================================
-AutomationML 2.1 APIGets the name of the reference attribute which contains the value of the reference.
+Gets the name of the reference attribute which contains the value of the reference.
 To get or set the attribute value for the attribute with this name the [SetXAttributeValue(XName, Object)][1] and [GetXAttributeValue(XName)][2] methods can be used.

   **Namespace:**  [Aml.Engine.Services][3]
   **Assembly:**  AML.Engine (in AML.Engine.dll)